VIA University College: Campus Randers

-In Randers VIA University College offers nursing, social education and psychomotor therapy.
-The campus is situated in the middle of Randers in a new three story building, which houses the aforementioned educations as well as COK educations.
+In Randers, VIA University College offers nursing, social education, and psychomotor therapy.
+The campus is situated in central Randers in a new three story building, which houses the aforementioned educations as well as COK educations.
 The latter is not offered by VIA, but by a third party.

-Furthermore, from 2017 VIA also offers FIF-courses in Randers, which is a preparation course for refugees and immigrants.
-From 2017 the social education department offers a six-month 30 ECTS course in the Early Childhood-field.
-In early 2018 a part of the teacher training in Aarhus relocated to Randers.
-The teacher training programme is part of the qualification teacher training programme in Aarhus.
-Approximately 800 students attend the educations housed at campus Randers.
-In addition to the aforementioned educations, campus Randers also offers counselling in entrepreneurship as part of VIA's growth initiatives and in collaboration with the municipality of Randers as well as Business Academy Dania.
+From 2017, VIA also offers FIF-courses in Randers, which is a preparation course for refugees and immigrants.
+Additionally, the social education department offers a six-month 30 ECTS course in the Early Childhood Field.

+In early 2018, a part of the teacher training in Aarhus relocated to Randers.
+The teacher training programme in Aarhus is part of the overall teacher programme.

+Approximately 800 students attend the programmes housed at Campus Randers.
+In addition to the aforementioned educations, Campus Randers also offers counselling in entrepreneurship as part of VIA's growth initiatives, in collaboration with the municipality of Randers and the Business Academy Dania.

 VækstVærket (growth forum)

 VækstVærket is located on campus Randers, but has its own facilities as well as budget.
-VIA and Dania each have a coordinator, which coordinates activities such as courses, teaching etc. VækstVærket also offers students excursions to various startup villages as well as highly successful cultural get-togethers with students from different countries.
-Students from VIA and Dania can use VækstVærket for study purposes as well as work on growth projects.
-In addition, they also have the option of receiving council from a professional consultant.
-Finally VækstVærket also offers various courses in entrepreneurship and a chance to partake in projects about entrepreneurship.
+VIA and Dania each have a coordinator, who coordinates activities such as courses and teaching.
+VækstVærket also offers students excursions to various startup hubs as well as cultural events with students from different countries.
+Students from VIA and Dania can use VækstVærket for studying as well as work on growth projects.
+In addition, they also have the option of receiving counselling from a professional consultant.
+VækstVærket also offers various courses in entrepreneurship and a chance to partake in projects about entrepreneurship.

 Campus Viborg

-VIA campus Viborg houses, among other departments, The Animation Workshop, which is considered one of the top animation schools in the world.
-TAW offers BA educations in Character Animation, Computer Graphic Arts and, since 2013, Graphic Storytelling.
+VIA campus Viborg houses, among other departments, The Animation Workshop (TAW), which is internationally recognized for animation education by the Animation Career Review.
+TAW offers BA programmes in Character Animation, Computer Graphic Arts and, Graphic Storytelling, introduced in 2013.
 Apart from its educational activities, TAW hosts the Viborg Animation Festival, the largest animation festival in Denmark.

 Campus Silkeborg

-VIA campus, Silkeborg provides programmes related to teaching and nursing.
+VIA campus Silkeborg provides programmes related to teaching, social education, and nursing.

 Campus Herning

-Campus Herning houses Scandinavia's largest educational center within design and business aimed at the furniture, fashion and lifestyle industry.
+Campus Herning houses one of Scandinavia's largest educational centres within design and business aimed at the furniture, fashion, and lifestyle industry.

 Campus Holstebro

-Campus Holstebro is an educational institution with health, educational, social work and technical educations.
+Campus Holstebro is an educational institution with health, educational, social work, and technical educations.

 Degree Programmes

-The table below lists the various programmes, VIA offers in English.
+The table below lists the various programmes VIA offers in English.